OpenFn/microservice/README.md

 - Clone this repo with `git clone git@github.com:OpenFn/microservice.git`
 - Enter the directory with `cd microservice`
-- Install dependencies with `mix deps.get`
+- Install dependencies with `mix setup`
-- Install Node.js dependencies
-  `npm install --prefix ./assets`
-- Install the OpenFn runtime
-  `mix openfn.install.runtime`
 - Create a new project configuration file
   `cp project/config.yaml.example project/config.yaml`
 - Run the tests with `mix test`